92 percent of Edison State students surveyed over the last four years would recommend Edison State Community College.

 The general purpose of assessing student perceptions is to understand their concerns and their level of satisfaction regarding academic and support services.
 In order to assess student perceptions, Edison State Community College administers two alternating surveys—the Community College Survey of Student Engagement (CCSSE) and the Noel-Levitz Student Satisfaction Inventory (SSI).
 Edison State has chosen these two surveys due to the breadth of topics that are included in each.
 To allow improvements to be reflected in results, the surveys are administered in rotating odd-numbered years.
 We also survey our current students annually using a Student Satisfaction of Services Survey.

-Student Satisfaction of Services Survey Results
+Student Satisfaction Survey Results

 Survey of Student Engagement | Executive Summary2015 |